nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

     type: "kubernetes"
 ```

-Using the configuration above, the Helm Chart generates two manifests and store
+Using the configuration above, the Helm Chart generates two manifests and stores
 them to the location provided with the `kubernetes.jobsManifestsMountPath`
 attribute: